timothyylim/imperial-exam-solutions/C527-Computer-Networks-and-Distributed-Systems/2014 - Networks.md

 If another collision occurs, the time intervals from which the random waiting time is selected are increased step by step.
 This is known as exponential back off.

+### b iii)

+need to come back.

+### b iv)

+One could use Network Address Translation.

+Since only a small number of hosts need external access, it's possible to hide a large network in a small internet address range.